 Kubernetes features the ability to automate web server provisioning according to the level of web traffic in production.
 Web server hardware can be located in different data centers, on different hardware, or through different hosting providers.
 Kubernetes scales up web servers according to the demand for the software applications, then degrades web server instances during downtimes.
 Kubernetes also has advanced load balancing capabilities for web traffic routing to web servers in operations.

-Kubernetes evolved from the code that Google used to manage their data centers at scale with the “Borg” platform.
+Kubernetes evolved from the code that Google used to manage its data centers at scale with the “Borg” platform.
 AWS introduced elastic web server frameworks to the public with the launch of the EC2 platform.
-Kubernetes allows companies to orchestrate containers in a manner similar to EC2 but using open source code.
+Kubernetes allows companies to orchestrate containers like EC2 but using open source code.
 Google, AWS, Azure, and the other major public cloud hosts all offer Kubernetes support for cloud web server orchestration.
 Customers can use Kubernetes for complete data center outsourcing, web/mobile applications, SaaS support, cloud web hosting, or high-performance computing.

 Container orchestration is the management of individual web servers operating in containers through virtual partitions on data center hardware.
 Container orchestration is a means of maintaining the elastic framework for web servers in a data center on an automated basis in production.
 Administrators can establish resources that can be automatically started if web traffic increases over the capacity of a single server.
 For SaaS applications, this can scale to support millions of simultaneous users.